 Previous prize winners and those with essays published in professional magazines or journals with a circulation of more than 1,000 are not eligible.
 Students are eligible to submit works that have appeared in their school publications.

 Students may submit only one essay.
 Essays must be submitted with their entry form in PDF format.
 They should be typed, double-spaced, and fewer than 1500 words.
 Your submission file should include the essay title but not personal information such as names and addresses.
 Essays will be judged without knowledge of the author’s identity.

-Winners will be invited but not required to read their work at Hiram College’s Evening of Hiram Writers in April 2017.
+Winners will be invited but not required to read their work at Hiram College’s Evening of Hiram Writers on April 3, 2018.
 Winners must provide their own transportation to the Evening of Hiram Writers event.